marthur3/resume/README.md

 ## Summary

-I am a seasoned manager and consultant specializing in strategy analytics, data governance, and data management for regulated industries and government.
-With over 10 years in IT and data roles, I support executives in creating robust, compliant data-driven systems and lead complex analytics projects that enhance decision-making and operational efficiency.
+I am a seasoned manager and consultant specializing in data governance, and data management for regulated industries and government.
+With over 10 years in IT and data roles, I create robust, compliant data-driven systems and lead complex analytics projects that enhance decision-making and operational efficiency.
 Known for my expertise in navigating ambiguity, I deliver actionable strategies and implement data initiatives that solve real-world challenges.
 My experience spans leading comprehensive data governance frameworks, establishing secure data warehousing, and deploying high-impact and operational dashboards to drive performance.

 ---

 ## Core Competencies

 - **Data Governance**: Established and led data governance initiatives, including subcommittee leadership and data policy development, resulting in clear, secure, and operationalized data usage standards.
-- **Strategy & Analytics**: Deep expertise in strategy analytics with a proven track record of enhancing data-driven decision-making within local government environments.
+- **Strategy & Analytics**: Deep expertise in  analytics with a proven track record of enhancing data-driven decision-making within regulated and government environments.
-- **IT Management & Operations**: Managed IT budgets, asset forecasting, and streamlined data processes, contributing to fiscal sustainability and operational continuity.
+- **IT Management & Operations**: Managed IT budgets, asset lifecycle forecasting, and streamlined inventory processes, contributing to fiscal sustainability and operational continuity.
 - **Team Leadership & Development**: Hired and onboarded staff, led professional development programs, and coached employees to strengthen capabilities in data management, GIS, and analytics.

 ---

 ## Education

-**M.S., Public Policy & Management** | Carnegie Mellon University - Heinz College (May 2017)
+**M.S., Public Policy & Management** | Carnegie Mellon University - Heinz College
-**B.A., Economics** | George Mason University (May 2013)
+**B.A., Economics** | George Mason University

 ---